Course Content and Outcome Guide for HIM 129

 - Anatomy & Physiology for Health Information Management 2

 - Lecture/Lab Hours:

 - Special Fee:

 Course DescriptionProvides the conceptual framework, factual knowledge and analytical skills needed to pursue a career in health information management.
 Surveys the endocrine, lymphatic, cardiovascular, digestive, respiratory, reproductive, urinary, and some coverage of human development, human genetics, and immunology.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course

 1. Apply fundamental concepts of anatomy and physiology in the clinical functions of health information management.